EDTformer: An Efficient Decoder Transformer for Visual Place Recognition: Experiments

 \textbf{Effect of EDTformer.} To validate the effectiveness of the proposed EDTformer, we compare it with current common aggregation methods, including GeM \cite{GeM}, NetVLAD \cite{netvlad}, Conv-AP \cite{gsv_cities}, MixVPR \cite{mixvpr} and BoQ \cite{BoQ} (related to our method).
 The ``GeM-linear'' represents the use of the GeM aggregator, followed by a linear layer to adjust the dimensionality of the descriptors.
 Likewise, ``NetVLAD-PCA'' implies that a PCA layer is integrated after the NetVLAD aggregator to perform dimensionality reduction.
-To ensure the fairness of the experiments, we consistently use DINOv2-base as the backbone with LoPA (rank set to 4) for feature extraction.
+To ensure the fairness of the experiments, we consistently use the frozen DINOv2-base as the backbone with LoPA (rank set to 4) for feature extraction.
 The results are presented in Table \ref{tab:different aggregation methods}.
-When the dimensionality of global descriptors is the same (4096-dim), our EDTformer achieves highly competitive performance and outperforms some other aggregators (e.g., GeM, NetVLAD, Conv-AP and MixVPR) by a large margin.
-Although BoQ also achieves outstanding results, it is worth mentioning that the dimensionality of the global descriptors (12288-dim) produced by BoQ is more than three times of that of our global representations (4096-dim).
-In this case, our method still achieves a better performance than BoQ, especially on the Nordland dataset (obtaining an improvement of 4.5\% in R@1).
+When the dimensionality of global descriptors is the same (4096-dim), our EDTformer achieves highly competitive performance and outperforms other common aggregators (e.g., GeM, NetVLAD, Conv-AP and MixVPR) by a large margin.
+Although BoQ achieves outstanding results, our method continues to improve the performance, especially on the Nordland dataset (obtaining an improvement of 4.5\% in R@1).
+This is due to the fact that our EDTformer uses a simpler decoder structure to achieve more consistent feature aggregation.
+Notably, the dimensionality of the global descriptors (12288-dim) produced by BoQ is more than three times that of our global representations (4096-dim), which indicates our EDTformer can achieve higher retrieval efficiency than BoQ.
 Moreover, we simultaneously present the recognition performance of our global descriptors with varying dimensions (achieved by only adjusting the last linear layer in our pipeline).
 As the dimensionality of the descriptors decreases, the overall performance gradually declines.
-However, the 512-dim descriptors can still achieve an impressive 90.1\% R@1 on MSLS-val, 89.3\% R@1 on SPED, 91.7\% R@1 on Pitts30k and 71.1\% R@1 on Nordland, surpassing the performance of the 768-dim descriptors outputed by GeM and remaining competitive against some SOTA methods such as SFRS \cite{SFRS}, CosPlace \cite{Cosplace} and EigenPlace \cite{eigenplaces}.
+However, our 512-dim descriptors can still achieve an impressive 90.1\% R@1 on MSLS-val, 89.3\% R@1 on SPED, 91.7\% R@1 on Pitts30k and 71.1\% R@1 on Nordland, surpassing the performance of the 768-dim descriptors output by GeM and remaining competitive against some SOTA methods such as SFRS \cite{SFRS}, CosPlace \cite{Cosplace} and EigenPlace \cite{eigenplaces}.
 Therefore, our EDTformer is also well-suited for some VPR scenarios that urgently require low-dimensional descriptors.